 Accounting and Journal Entry for Interest on Capital

-Owners may seek a return on investment in form of fixed rate of interest to the extent of amount employed by them in the business.
+Owners may seek a return on investment in the form of a fixed rate of interest to the extent of the amount employed by them in the business.
 In order to ascertain a true picture of the business’ profitability, it is a common practice to provide interest on capital.
 Journal entry for interest on capital includes two accounts; Capital A/c & Interest on Capital A/c

 Interest on capital is an expense for the business and is added to the capital of the proprietor thereby increasing his total capital in the business.
 It is not paid in cash or by the bank.

 |Interest on Capital A/c||Debit||Debit the increase in expense|

 |To Capital A/c||Credit||Credit the increase in capital|

 Provide 10% interest on capital at the end of the year to Sam.
 His contribution to the business is 1,00,000.

 - Recommended online courses in accounting from UDEMY